kelcecil/go-linode/README.md

 # go-linode

-This is intended to be an easy to use, fully API covering Linode API someday soon.
+go-linode is a WIP Golang library for working with the Linode API.
+The intent is to provide full coverage of the Linode API.

 More deets coming.